ahmadjamalkta/inet-showcases/mobility/basic/doc/index.rst

 even if the simulation is run without a GUI.

 In INET, mobility is added to nodes in the form of modules that represent mobility models.
-Mobility module types implement the :ned:`IMobility` module interface, and are in the `inet.mobility <https://github.com/inet-framework/inet/tree/master/src/inet/mobility>`__ package.
+Mobility module types implement the :ned:`IMobility` module interface and are in the `inet.mobility <https://github.com/inet-framework/inet/tree/master/src/inet/mobility>`__ package.
 This showcase presents an example for most of the frequently used mobility models.